Mieron-HH/alx-system_engineering-devops/0x00-shell_basics/README.md

 >>> 100-lets_move
 	=> mv *[A-Z]* /tmp/u
 	- moves all files beginning with an uppercase letter to the directory /tmp/u

+>>> 101-clean_emacs
+	=> rm *~
+	-  deletes all files in the current working directory that end with the character ~